-- Each vehicle is insured to a \$200 deductible, which includes glass and wildlife damage; research teams are responsible for the deductible, which can be paid by the research grant or the driver, depending on circumstances of the accident. - ii) The department will organize vehicle tune-ups and repairs with each vehicle receiving a minimum of one service appointment by a qualified mechanic each year. - iii) A booking calendar for each vehicle will be posted online; assignments will be marked clearly on the calendars.
-See 'Accessing online booking calendars' section for instructions. - iv) The department will maintain a file of all driver's licenses and declaration forms submitted by vehicle operators.
+- i) Each vehicle is insured to a \$200 deductible, which includes glass and wildlife damage; research teams are responsible for the deductible, which can be paid by the research grant or the driver, depending on circumstances of the accident.
+Truck #1 is much more expensive and has a deductible of \$750. - ii) The department will organize vehicle tune-ups and repairs with each vehicle receiving a minimum of one service appointment by a qualified mechanic each year. - iii) A booking calendar for each vehicle will be posted outside the general office; assigned months and contact information will be marked clearly on the calendars. - iv) The department will maintain a file of all driver's licenses and declaration forms submitted by vehicle operators.